Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Presolved: 27 rows, 25 columns, 65 nonzeros
     ...

-The returned solution now suggests to trade only the assets "AA", "DD", "HH".
+The returned solution now suggests to trade only the assets "AA", "DD", and "HH".

 .. doctest:: mod
     :options: +NORMALIZE_WHITESPACE